 04 – Netscape Communications – one of the big early names of the Internet revolution – is founded.

-07 – Civil War erupts in Rwanda, Central Africa, between the Patriotic Front rebel group and government soldiers, helped by Hutu civilians.
+07 – Civil War erupts in Rwanda, Central Africa, between the Tutsi Rwanda Patriotic Front (RPF) rebel group and government soldiers, helped by Hutu civilians.
 At least 800,000 – primarily Tutsis and moderate Hutus – will die in the following months fighting, many of them hacked to death with machetes.

 08 – The body of Nirvana frontman Kurt Cobain is found at his home in Seattle, Washington.
 Cause of death is given as a self-inflicted gunshot wound.
 It’s thought he has lain undiscovered for three days.
 He was only 27.

 08 – Japanese Prime Minister Morihiro Hosokawa resigns.

 13 – In Kigali, Rwanda, the Presidential Guard kills 1200 church members, chopping them to death.

 15 – Global commerce forum the World Trade Organisation is established.

 18 – Former US President Richard Nixon suffers a stroke.

 19 – A Los Angeles jury awards $3.8 million to Rodney King for the violation of his civil rights (not to mention being beaten up by police).